 - Let the coach be the coach and you be the parent.
 Your child needs to know that their worth to you is not tied to performance.
 The coach is responsible for reviewing the race.
 If you want to know what was discussed, one of the best ways to do so is to casually ask “So, what did coach have to say about your swim?”
-Perhaps you noticed something the coach did not point out to the swimmer; be aware that the coach will choose what she feels is most important to mention at that time.
-She may not choose to point out some things, or she may choose to emphasise one thing over another.
+Perhaps you noticed something the coach did not point out to the swimmer; be aware that the coach will choose what they feel is most important to mention at that time.
+They may not choose to point out some things, or may choose to emphasise one thing over another.
 Receiving a different, perhaps conflicting, critique from the parent may confuse the swimmer or lessen the effectiveness of the coach’s comments.

 - Be the swimmer’s biggest fan.
 Swimming teaches a lot of life skills including how to deal effectively with success and also with disappointment.
 If the swimmer knows that win or lose, you are still on their side, then they are more easily able to deal with the highs and lows of the sport.

 - Motivation.
 Sometimes it can be hard to be motivated – we can all have a blue day!
 Some people use rewards for motivation – you know your swimmer best.
 Talk with them about goal setting.
 It may be better to motivate them to achieve performances for intrinsic (eg getting a PB) rather than extrinsic (eg getting money) rewards.
 This has a much longer-lasting effect, and directly relates to setting goals for personal achievement.